 From here, the reboot already had already left a bitter taste in my mouth, but I tried to remain open to this new era.
 Check out the trailer for yourself:

-I recently had the opportunity, through Hypable, to watch a screener of the first episode of Charmed, and I was not impressed.
+I recently had the opportunity, through Hypable, to watch a screener of the first episode of the 2018 Charmed reboot, and I was not impressed.
 Not only is this not a “reboot” of Charmed, it’s a reimagining of the series.

 Gone are the Halliwell sisters in this universe as the new Charmed Ones don’t even share the same powers as the Halliwells, the powers of other magical beings differ (so far), and, you know, there are animal demons now, too.

-My biggest issue with the reboot, as the original actors have expressed, is that the new series has been continuously marketed as “feminist” since its inception as if the original was not.
+My biggest issue with the 2018 Charmed, as the original actors have expressed, is that the new series has been continuously marketed as “feminist” since its inception as if the original was not.

 The feminism in the original was subtle, strong, and deeply embedded in everything the three women did.
 It didn’t have to be the entirety of dialogue for one of the sisters to be a major part of the series, which is what I hope gradually happens with the reboot, so the message feels more genuine.